shiwanghua/SharedFiles/README.md

 # SharedFiles
-Mainly some ppt, pdf files for easily management and shared.
+* Mainly some ppt, pdf, md files for easily managed and shared.